cf.Data.count_masked¶

 - split_every:

-, optional Determines the depth of the
+intordict, optional Determines the depth of the

-recursive aggregation.
+daskrecursive aggregation.
 If set to or more than the number of input Dask chunks, the aggregation will be performed in two steps, one partial collapse per input chunk and a single aggregation at the end.
 If set to less than that, an intermediate aggregation step will be used, so that any of the intermediate or final aggregation steps operates on no more than split_every inputs.
 The depth of the aggregation graph will be the logarithm to the base split_every of N, the number input chunks along reduced axes.
 Setting to a low value can reduce cache size and network transfers, at the cost of more CPU and a larger dask graph.
-Seedask.array.reduction
+Seedask.array.reductionfor details.By default,

 - split_every: